Game Mechanics Reference

 - Adversity Handling: Overcoming professional setbacks or failures.

-- Long-Term Focus: Maintaining energy and focus on long-term projects.
+- Long-Term Focus: Keeping energy and focus on long-term projects.

 Intelligence INT